I14Y-ch/excel_upload/README.md

 ## Metadata Import Made Easy

 Streamline your dataset management workflow!
 This tool enables efficient bulk importation of dataset metadata into Switzerland's I14Y platform.
+> **Note:** This repository is for those who want to deploy the code themselves.
+If you only want to use the service, please visit the [I14Y Excel Importer web application](https://i14y-excel-upload-7ahld.ondigitalocean.app/).

 ## Deployment on Digital Ocean App Platform